GUIDANCE FOR DESIGNING AND DELIVERING MPAs

 The working group was established and early on identified the following assumptions for its activity:

-Working group events took place in December 2008, May 2009 and November 2009.
+The guidance should be expressed in an inclusive way.
+In the university world, the guidance should prove very useful to emerging providers of MPAs and other Masters programmes in public policy and public management.
+The guidance should offer a way of opening up and continuing a dialogue between bodies such as PAC, the PMPA, the Public Administration Specialist Group of the UK's Political Studies Association, the National School of Government (NSG), and Government Skills Working group events took place in December 2008, May 2009 and November 2009.
 They involved participants from the Public Administration Committee, the Public Management and Policy Association, the Public Administration Specialist Group of the UK's Political Studies Association, the National School of Government, and Government Skills.
 These events and continuing exchanges of ideas produced this statement of guidance.

 The working group activity identified the following aims for the guidance:

+Public managers at all levels of government and public services who are considering whether or not to study on an MPA or other HE postgraduate programme in public administration and management.
+HRD professionals who are purchasers of courses from universities.
+Providers of MPAs who might use these guidelines to review the current design of their programmes or use them to design new programmes.
 We would also hope that others, including university senior managers, individual public service organisations, partnerships and multi organisational public agencies, and the Civil Service, will also benefit from the existence of guidance on MPAs.

 This statement of guidance will be kept under review to ensure it continues to address and integrate the diverse contributions and demands made on higher education programmes in Public Administration and Public Management, which we assume should continue to evolve and develop as circumstances change.